llwebsol/omg_validator/README.markdown

   validates :postal_code, postal_or_zip_code: true

 Think of this package as a swiss army knife for your validation needs.
 It larges replaces the need to use validates_format_of validation helper method.

-The decimal, integer, and numeric validators do overlap with functionality in the validates_numericality_of validation helper method.
-We have kept these in the gem however, as we personally find them easier to use.
-The validates_numericality_of method is still immensely useful for more complex numeric validations.

 ### Contributors